swcarpentry/git-novice/_episodes/05-history.md

 > Exploring history is an important part of git, often it is a challenge to find
 > the right commit ID, especially if the commit is from several months ago.
 >
-> Imaging the `planets` project has more than 50 files.
+> Imagine the `planets` project has more than 50 files.
 > You would like to find a commit with specific text in `mars.txt` is modified.
 > When you type `git log`, a very long list appeared,
 > How can you narrow down the search?
 >
-> Recorded that the `git diff` command allow us to explore one specific file,
+> Recall that the `git diff` command allow us to explore one specific file,
 > e.g. `git diff mars.txt`.
 We can apply the similar idea here.
 >
 > ~~~